Christian1984/vfrmap-for-vr/README.md

 ---

-<div style="page-break-after: always;"></div>

 # Features

 - The VFR-Map is a separate panel inside the sim: No fiddling around with virtual desktop browser windows etc.
-- Map resolution etc. is optimized for VR use.
+- Map resolution etc. is optimized for VR use, and fully customizable while ingame
 - Hide your own airplane on the map for a fully-fledged "paper map on kneeboard"-VFR navigation feeling
 - Toggle to show and automatically follow your airplane on the map for a more "GPS"-ish style of navigation
 - Five different map types
-- Several navigation data overlays, including open flightmaps and openAIP
+- Several different navigation data overlays, including open flightmaps and openAIP
+- Dark Mode (adjustable brightness + "red flashlight mode")
-- Configurable a hotkey to show/hide the FSKneeboard panel while ingame.
+- Configurable hotkey to show/hide the FSKneeboard panel while ingame
+- Windows Installer for simple installation and configuration
 - Add, remove and modify waypoints and tracks on the map<sup>\*</sup>
 - Pull the currently loaded flightplan from MSFS into your kneeboard map, including ICAO identifiers<sup>\*</sup>
 - Watch charts and checklists inside the integrated charts viewer<sup>\*</sup>